NWChemEx/PluginPlay/docs/source/developer/design/memoization.rst

 Memoization Implementations
 ***************************

-Since memoization will occur under the hood of PluginPlay it is possible to incorporate existing memoization solutions into PluginPlay if they are written in C or C++.
+Having PluginPlay automate memoization means it happens under the hood of PluginPlay.
+In turn, it is possible to incorporate existing memoization solutions into PluginPlay if they are written in C or C++.
 A quick search for C++ Memoization libraries turned up the following options:

 - memo